wemixarchive/wemix-wallet-sdk-js/README.md

 ### In NPM environment

-Install SDK with NPM or YAM
+Install SDK with NPM or YARN

 ```sh
 npm install @wemix3/wallet-sdk